 Oh, and the jeepneys are terrifying.
 Even so, it was quite an interesting experience.
 I'm not quite sure if I can explain the ride right, but I'll try.

 So the jeepneys have 'designated' drop-off and pick-up points and honestly how anyone figures out where to get off baffles me.
 On the side of every jeepney is written its route and its drop-off points.
 A person pays by passing the cash on to the driver, then the driver returns the change, all whilst driving through multiple lanes of heavy traffic.
 The inside of a jeepney is really small and if you're tall, then you're gonna have a sore neck, but really it's not too bad.

 |the inside of a jeepney|

-The tricycle if even more terrifying than the jeepney.
-It's this tiny, side-car thing that you ride in that fits 2 people, and one more behind the driver, and it whizzes past cars, zooming jeepneys, and large trucks and buses, honking away to make way.
+The tricycle is even more terrifying than the jeepney.
+It's this tiny, side-car thing that you ride in that fits 2 people and one more behind the driver.
+It whizzes past cars, zooming jeepneys, and large trucks and buses, honking away to make way.
 Pretty thrilling watching the world past you by all while praying your belongings don't fly away.

 |zoomin' through the streets on a tricycle|

 Not sure what else is there to write about this place, other than the fact that it's incredibly crowded and smoggy and somewhat dangerous for unsuspecting tourists, but it's an alright place.
 You really get to see the slums in certain parts of Commonwealth and along the highway from Manila.

 Would I come here again?
 Maybe, maybe not.

 Perhaps to a city where there's a nice beach and not so much smog.